ipfs/ipfs-docs/docs/install/command-line.md

 ## Compile manually

-If you'd prefer to install Go-IPFS by compiling the package manually, follow these instructions:
+If you'd like to manually compile Go-IPFS, see the [`ipfs/go-ipfs` GitHub repository for details →](https://github.com/ipfs/go-ipfs).

 ## Next steps